 Yes, we really do.

-We happily provide free results upgrades and free test credits to individuals experiencing illness-related financial difficulties.
+We happily provide free results upgrades and free test credits to individuals experiencing serious, illness-related financial difficulties.
 This is meant to help those who wouldn't otherwise be able to afford testing to try to identify a potential cause of their illness.

 In this context, 'Serious financial difficulties' means you're currently experiencing significant difficulties paying for your most important expenses, like housing, utilities, and food.

 Here are some examples that qualify:

 - A person who is ill and may or may not have lost their job, but struggles every month to pay their important bills due to their illness;

 - A person who struggled with illness and ended up becoming homeless either because they couldn't live indoors due to air quality/mold sensitivity or they just couldn't afford it any longer;

 And here are some examples that don't qualify:

 - A person who doesn't want to spend money on doctors, tests, supplements - perhaps because they just spent 'too much', or feel like they've already spent too much - and would rather just have free service;

 - A person who spent all their money on holiday gifts and doesn't currently have enough to contribute;

-- A person who just got back from a vacation - having spent all their money - and would like to test for free;
+- A person who just got back from a vacation and would like to test for free;

 - A person who lost their job for some reason other than personal or family illness;

 If you qualify, be sure to indicate that you're currently experiencing significant illness-related financial difficulties, that you meet our criteria, and whether you need a results upgrade or free test credit when you make your request.
 If you don't, we'll respond asking you to do so, so we can ensure that free testing is provided to those who meet our criteria.

 NB: We also offer free test credits to healthcare providers who provide free services to low income or indigent patients.
 Please feel free to contact us for details.